mroth/exmoji/README.md

 ## Contributing

 Please be sure to run `mix test` and help keep test coverage at :100:.
+(Note:
+_excoveralls_ is currently lying, actual test coverage is 100%, but it doesn't seem to catch dynamically defined functions.
+Do `mix coveralls.details` and manually verify those for now.)

 There is a full benchmark suite available via `mix bench`.
 Please run before and after your changes to ensure you have not caused a performance